 Whatever you do… don’t call them cafeterias.

-Food halls are popping up all over Orange County.
+Food halls and markets are popping up all over Orange County.
 In fact, Orange County is ahead of the modern food hall game, even among other major California cities.

 If you’re not sure what a food hall is… well, the easiest explanation would be that a food hall is the bigger, cooler brother of the traditional mall food court.